 Kids News is suitable for children from Grade 3 to Year 8, although teachers tell us it is being used with some students above and below this range.

-Three new articles are added to kidsnews.com.au each school day.
+A minimum of two new articles are added to kidsnews.com.au each school day.

 All new content is featured at the top of the homepage.
 The articles are divided into two main categories which have been tested as most popular with students: